StealthHydra179/spurhacks2025/README.md

 **Modern, Responsive UI**: Built a beautiful, intuitive interface using Material-UI that works seamlessly across desktop and mobile devices, providing an excellent user experience.

 ## What We Learned
+There are a variety of things we learned while creating CapySpend.
+The following are 3 of the most notable:

-**Agentic AI and Tool Calls**: We gained deep insights into implementing agentic AI systems that can take action on user data:

-- **Tool Call Architecture**: Learned how to design and implement structured tool calls that allow AI to execute specific actions while maintaining security and data integrity.
-This involved creating function definitions with proper parameter validation and error handling.

-- **Context Management**: Discovered the importance of providing rich context to AI models, including user financial data, transaction history, and current goals, enabling the AI to make informed decisions and take appropriate actions.
+**Agentic AI and Tool Calls**: We gained insights into implementing agentic AI systems that can take action on user data.
+We learned how to design and implement structured tool calls that allow AI to execute specific actions.
+We discovered the importance of providing rich context to AI models, including user financial data, transaction history, and current goals, enabling the AI to make informed decisions and take appropriate actions.
+We also learned about designing conversational interfaces where AI actions feel natural and contextual.

-- **Security Considerations**: Understood the critical importance of validating all AI-generated actions before execution, implementing proper authentication and authorization checks, and ensuring that tool calls can only modify data for the authenticated user.

-- **User Experience Design**: Learned how to balance automation with user control - the AI can take actions automatically, but users always have visibility into what's happening and can override or modify decisions.

-- **Error Handling**: Developed robust error handling for tool calls, ensuring that failed AI actions don't break the user experience and providing meaningful feedback when operations can't be completed.

-- **Conversation Flow**: Mastered the art of designing conversational interfaces where AI actions feel natural and contextual, rather than jarring or unexpected.

 **Financial Data Integration**: Gained expertise in securely handling sensitive financial information: